segordon/no_respect/README.md

 This readme was originally written by midnightSuyama and adapted for this project by segordon.

+Updates may be slow, as the universal parts are pulled periodically from the theme in use at [segordon.net](http://segordon.net)

 ## Example

 This theme is currently in use at [segordon.net](http://segordon.net/)